 - Schedule Adherence – This the measure of effectiveness of one’s planning.
 Schedule adherence can be measured as comparison of the actual schedule v/s the planned schedule

-- Scrap – Every production process will generate some or other scrap.
+- Scrap – Scrap management is an essential aspect of shop floor operations in manufacturing.
 But the amount of scrap produced for every process shows the overall efficiency of the process.
 Higher scrap produced impacts one material cost, higher production cycle and quality

 There are multiple such KPIs and parameters which will depend upon the type of process, type of product and other factors.
 It is for the manufacturers to understand this and determine which of these KPIs fit into their strategy.